Is Asbestos Only Cause of Mesothelioma? : Unraveling the Truth

 Zeolites

 Have you ever heard of zeolites?
 These minerals, similar to asbestos in their structure, are used in various industries, including construction and petrochemicals.
-Exposure to one type of zeolite, known as erionite, has been linked to mesothelioma in some cases.
+Exposure to one type of zeolite, known as erionite, has been related to mesothelioma in some cases.

 Quick takeaway: Asbestos is the primary cause but not the only cause of mesothelioma.
-Other factors, such as radiation exposure, SV40 virus, and zeolites, can also play a part.
+Other factors, such as radiation exposure, SV40 virus, and zeolites, also play a part.

 3. The Role of Genetics in Mesothelioma